mywizz/QuickGist/README.md

-## QuickGist for OS X 1.0
+## QuickGist for OS X

 ## Description

 Use QuickGist to post and manage your GitHub Gists.
+QuickGist runs in your Mac menubar and allows you to drag and drop text or text files right onto the menubar icon to quickly create a GitHub Gist!

 ## Features